-Survey sites are a popular way to make some extra money online, as it is possible for anyone to participate.
+Survey sites can be a great way to make some extra money online, as anyone can participate.

 Unfortunately, that has also led to many survey scams, where you can end up losing money instead of making money.

 I have tested hundreds of survey sites and have come across both some really great and some really poor sites, and in this article, I will tell you how to avoid survey scams by looking for the right signs.